-The Department of Health created a stakeholder advisory group, which helped guide the development of the proposed regulation.
-The members of this group include representatives of small businesses, specifically nursing homes interested in serving individuals with Neurodegenerative Diseases, as well as family members and advocates for individuals with Neurodegenerative Diseases and clinical experts with experience caring for such individuals.
-In addition, a copy of this notice of proposed rulemaking will be posted on the Department's website.
+The department created a stakeholder advisory group, which helped guide the development of the proposed regulation.
+The members of this group include representatives of small businesses, nursing homes specifically interested in serving individuals with Neurodegenerative Diseases, as well as family members and advocates for individuals with Neurodegenerative Diseases, and clinical experts with experience caring for such individuals.
+In addition, a copy of this notice of proposed rulemaking will be posted on the department's website.
 The notice will invite public comments on the proposal and include instructions for anyone interested in submitting comments, including small businesses and local governments.

-The proposed regulation provides that the facility shall make information and data available to assist the Department of Health in evaluating the effectiveness of specialty units and their impact on outcomes for individuals with Neurodegenerative Diseases.
-Such evaluation will be conducted four years after the adoption of the proposed regulations and the Department will consider whether changes are warranted to the programmatic requirements.
-This period of time is designed to ensure that there is sufficient experience to allow the Department to assess implementation.
+The proposed regulation provides that the facility shall make information and data available to assist the department in evaluating the effectiveness of specialty units and their impact on outcomes for individuals with Neurodegenerative Diseases.
+Such evaluation will be conducted four years after the adoption of the proposed regulations and the department will consider whether changes are warranted to the programmatic requirements.
+This period of time is designed to ensure that there is sufficient experience to allow the department to assess implementation.